dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Student: [Inaudible]?

-Instructor (Mehran Sahami):The location's not important.
+Instructor (Mehran Sahami): The location's not important.
 You can put it anywhere.
 I like to put it at the end, because that's convention in the book, but you can put it anywhere.
 Uh huh?

 Student: [Inaudible]?

-Instructor (Mehran Sahami):Why is run always public?
+Instructor (Mehran Sahami): Why is run always public?
 Because that's where things start, and for Karel to know where it is, like private's all the stuff you're sort of like, eh, I'm keeping it to myself.
 But Karel's like – he's, like, looking around.
 He's like, "Where do I run?
 What do I run?
 And so you got to say, "Oh, it's public.
 It's available to the whole world."
 And in a couple weeks when we get into Java, you'll see public and private rear their ugly heads again and it'll all be clear.

 Uh huh?

 Student: [Inaudible]?

-Instructor (Mehran Sahami):Pardon?
+Instructor (Mehran Sahami): Pardon?

-Student:If you made that a public [inaudible]?
+Student: If you made that a public [inaudible]?

 Instructor (Mehran Sahami):It would still run.
 It would be fine.
 It's just good programming style.
 See, there's all these things that we kind of will eventually get to, but we got to start somewhere.
 So we sort of start right in the middle and we're going to build up from there, and eventually we'll go back and fill in some of the pieces underneath.

 Uh huh?

-Student:Do you have to [inaudible]?
+Student: Do you have to [inaudible]?

-Instructor (Mehran Sahami):Run is where – has to be called run.
+Instructor (Mehran Sahami): Run is where – has to be called run.
 That's where Karel always knows where to start, but everything else could be something else.
 Like, instead of turn right, I don't know, what's the French word for turn right, or the French two words for turn right?
 Anyone speak French?

 Student: [Inaudible].

-Instructor (Mehran Sahami):Exactly.
+Instructor (Mehran Sahami): Exactly.
 We could have called it that if we wanted to, and then rather then turn right we would use that, and it would be fine.
 So all the other things besides run, we can name them whatever we want as long as we're consistent throughout.

 All right, so we could also – you might say something else might be kind of fun to do is to have a command called turn around, for example, which turns Karel around 90 degrees.
 So we'll just do a little copy and paste magic and have turn around here.
 We might not actually use it in this program, but just to have, and turn around is actually just two turn lefts.